 I have acted as the lead quantitative investigator, and contributed to the design of funded projects within the School of Planning and Geography, Cardiff University, and in collaboration with WISERD.
 These research engagements have expanded my knowledge and expertise in the use of administrative and survey data.
-In addition to an extensive quantitative background, I have also designed and implemented qualitative studies, including; my PhD thesis, which uses visualisation software (Gephi and NodeXL) and Social Network Analysis to analyse digital data, and my recent research engagement with the School of Social Sciences on a project using mobile phone applications to generate data with young people.
+In addition to an extensive quantitative background, I have also designed and implemented qualitative studies, including; my PhD thesis, which used visualisation software (Gephi and NodeXL) and Social Network Analysis to conduct a digital ethnography, and also a study conducted with funding from WISERD exploring the use of mobile phone applications to generate multi-modal data with young people.

 Alongside this active engagement in research I have a strong teaching profile, having taught quantitative methods at M-level as part of the MSc Social Science Research Methods module, as well as Introduction to Social and Public Policy at Undergraduate Level, both at Cardiff University.

 In 2016 I completed an ESRC funded PhD at Cardiff University’s School of Social Sciences, in which I explored the digital sexual practices of men who have sex with men, i.e., sex seeking online and self-produced pornography.
 In my thesis I drew on Deleuze and Guattari and Actor Network Theory, in order to analyse ‘the digital’ from a post-humanist perspective.